top of page

 Who I Am

-I am Andrea Welsh, LPN CHPC, a forensic medical writer and researcher with over 17 years in nursing and 30+ years of writing experience across the clinical, the corporate, and the downright bizarre.
+I am Andrea Welsh, LPN CHPC, a healthcare regulatory and technical writer and researcher with over 17 years in nursing and 30+ years of writing experience across the clinical, corporate, and downright bizarre.

 I’ve worked the floor, sat in the boardroom, and read through more bad documentation than I care to admit.
-I understand how medical systems fail and how the record is used to cover tracks instead of tell the truth.
-Now I use that knowledge to support legal teams fighting to hold those systems accountable.
+I understand how medical systems fail.
+Now I use that knowledge to help companies see the problems and fix them before they become serious issues.

 My Mission